aditya0224/aditya0224.github.io/_posts/2018-10-08-hello-world.md

 Input: Assembly Level Language
 Output: Machine Code [0/1]

-## Loader and Linker
+## Linking
 Each compiler returns a different object file for each code module.
-Linker will combine all the related modules to a another single file.The loaders based on type of machine code will load it in the programs address space.
-All the program and data stack are created loaded and gets initialized.
+Linker will combine all the related modules to a another single file.

+In the last phase, loaders based on type of machine code will place them in memory,create program and data stacks and initialized.
-After all this phases, machine will get the instruction to print the instruction on the screen and prints it.
+Then Machine will run the instruction to "print Hello, World!".